obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Fix color blending (outline?)
+    + Disable blending, try to "blend" manually in the shader
 + Render text and solid blocks in a single pipeline
     + Modify pipeline layout to support texture sampler
     + Update texture descriptor to use the font atlas